ozzyDev27/Hack-the-Ridge-2025/README.md

 * Caregivers receive **push notifications 📲** for falls or distress sounds.
 * Users can interact with the system for **contextual help 🧭**, like finding misplaced objects.
 * The system prioritizes **simple, intuitive interfaces 🖱️** for both caregivers and older adults.

+* Absolutely!
+Here's a **"Story Behind It"** section that ties your personal motivation to accessibility and privacy, and keeps the tone empathetic and human-centered:

+---

+## Story Behind It ❤️

+Sixth Sense was inspired by my grandfather, who struggles with modern technology.
+Like many older adults, he finds smartphones and apps intimidating and often feels that he could never learn or understand them.
+This project was born from a desire to **support loved ones without forcing them to adapt to technology they aren’t comfortable with**.

+Accessibility is at the heart of Sixth Sense:

+* The system **works quietly in the background**, respecting the user’s space and routines.
+* By combining **fall detection, sound alerts, and contextual guidance**, Sixth Sense ensures safety while maintaining independence.

+The goal is to **create technology that adapts to the user, and makes their lifestyle easier** and give older adults confidence and autonomy in their daily lives.